TSVRN9/math-evaluator/README.md

 [Demo using WASM](https://owenwang.dev/math-evaluator)

 I'm learning Rust and some basic parsing!!!
+Something like a LR, depth first?
+Still working on the terminology...
 A little boring?
 Maybe... but we all start somewhere.

 This is just a simple math evaluator, which can handle parentheses and basic arithmetic.